 Why is document metadata important for businesses?

 All enterprises use metadata, but the bigger the company, the bigger its metadata requirements.
-The reason for this is, if you’re a large or document-heavy enterprise of, say, 100,000 employees, you’re probably creating more than a million documents a day.
+If you’re a large or document-heavy enterprise of, say, 100,000 employees, you’re probably creating thousands of documents a day.
 That stacks up very, very quickly.

 To have any control over these documents in terms of what is going out, at what time, and to who, you need to find and track a massive amount of documents.
 To do this, you need to create some structure in the document.